-Ireland overcome 'chaos' to set up dream England date
+From laughing at chaos to 'dream' Grand Slam date

 "They are a good team, a better team than they showed."

-On surpassing O'Gara's record, Sexton joked: "Rog (O'Gara) will be trying to pay me off to retire now.
+On surpassing O'Gara's record, Sexton joked: "Rog [O'Gara] will be trying to pay me off to retire now.

 "It's a nice thing.
 Hopefully I'll get back on the pitch next week.
 It's all about winning.
 These other things come along but they are not in the forefront of my mind."